Conference Agenda

 9:15 am – 9:45 am | Networking Break & Visit Exhibitors | Atrium

-Take time to network, visit our sponsors, and purchase your tickets for the UMCVB Basket Raffle!
+Take time to network, visit our sponsors, and purchase your tickets for the 2nd Annual UMCVB Basket Raffle!

 9:45 am – 10:30 am | Concurrent Sessions